ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_dns/README.md

 - Default: None

 ### cis_enhanced_security
-Set this to true to enable the enhanced CIS DNS integration security.
-See the "Role Variables - Enhanced IBM CIS DNS Integration Secruity" below for the specifics of this option.
+Set this to true to enable the enhanced IBM CIS DNS integration security - which includes:
+- Enabling WAF firewall disabling rules that affect MAS application functionalities
+- Enabling Proxy for DNS entries
+- Using an expanded list of DNS entries
+- Ensuring there are no wildcard DNS entry in CIS
+- Creating Edge Certificates in CIS instance
+See https://cloud.ibm.com/docs/cis?topic=cis-manage-your-ibm-cis-for-optimal-security for more details.

 - Optional
 - Environment Variable: `CIS_ENHANCED_SECURITY`